StewartNash/signals/README.md

 # signal_processor

 This is a signal processing library.
 It contains signal processing algorithms.
+Currently, the signal processing is exclusively digital signal processing (DSP).

+## Infinite Impulse Response

+The 'infinite_impulse_response' module contains algorithms for infinite impulse response (IIR) filters.

+## Finite Impulse Response

+The 'finite_impulse_response' module contains algorithms for finite impulse response (FIR) filters.

+## Fast Fourier Transform

+The 'fast_fourier_transform' module contains implementations of the fast fourier transform (FFT).

+## Multirate Processing

+The 'multirate_processing' module contains examples and abstract implementations of multirate DSP processes.
+This comprises decimation and interpolation.

+## Linear System Noise Response

+The 'noise_response' module contains examples and abstract implementations of arbitrary linear systems constructed in the library to noise.

+## Truncation Effects

+The 'truncation_effects' module contains examples and abstract implementations examining the effect of finite register lengths.

 ## Unit testing